Snapping simplifies the positioning of new and existing objects by 'magnetising' moved or resized objects to other objects or document elements.

 Snap to shape key points—when checked, objects can be aligned to key points on shapes, such as the start and end of a rounded corner.

-Snap to object geometry—when checked, objects can be snapped to object vertices and not simply to the selection box or key points.
-Vertices are object corners or intersections, such as the points of a star, within a shape's selection box.
+Snap to object geometry—when checked, curves can be snapped to vertices and not simply to the bounding box or key points.
+Vertices are object corners or intersections, such as the points of a star, within a shape's bounding box.

-Snap to pixel selection bounds—when checked, objects can be snapped to the bounds of a pixel selection made via Photo Persona (StudioLink).
+Snap to pixel selection bounds—when checked, objects can be snapped to the bounds of a pixel selection.
 For example, using the Flood Select Tool, a pixel selection drawn over image 'edges', which would otherwise not be snappable, will expose those edges for snapping.